bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_SO_Custom2.png
    :scale: 70%

 Click "CONFIRM" to set the custom service offering parameters.
-The modal window will close and the set values will appear in the list for the selected custom service offerings.
+The modal window will close and the set values will appear in the list for the selected custom service offerings option.
 Click "CANCEL" to drop all the settings.

 Click "SELECT" below the list to assign the service offerings to your machine.
 The custom settings will appear for the VM service offerings.
 Custom service offering parameters are saved to account tags (see the `list of tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_) if they are supported for the account.
 This will make it easier for you to use saved custom parameters for service offerings next time at VM creation as they will be predefined in the form automatically.
 Account tags can be switched on in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#account-tags-enabled>`_  by an Administrator.